-4.3.6- A member of the board of directors who meets the following criteria shall be referred to as an "independent member."
+- 4.3.6- A member of the board of directors who meets the following criteria shall be referred to as an "independent member." - a) Not to have a relationship in terms of employment at an administrative level to take upon significant duties

-a) Not to have a relationship in terms of employment at an administrative level to take upon significant duties and responsibilities within the last five years, not to own more than 5% of the capital or voting rights or privileged shares either jointly or solely or not to have established a significant commercial relation between the corporation, companies in which the corporation holds control of management or significant effect (in determining the control and significant effect, the provisions of TFRS 10 and Turkish Accounting Standards 28 should be referred to, respectively) and shareholders who hold control of management of the corporation or have significant effect in the corporation and legal entities in which these shareholders hold control of management and himself/herself, his/her spouse and his/her relatives by blood or marriage up to second degree (In case that the corporations within the scope of this subparagraph are non-active in the last three accounting periods, there shall not be a violation of the independence criteria.
-In case that the ratio of the turnover/profit before tax obtained from the significant commercial relation is b) Not to have been a shareholder (5% and more), an employee at an administrative level to take upon significant duties and responsibilities, or member of the board of directors within the last five years in companies that the corporation purchases from or sells to goods or services at a significant level within the framework of the contracts executed, especially on audit (including tax audit, statutory audit, internal audit), rating and consulting of the corporation, in the time period when the corporation purchases or sells services or goods).
+- and responsibilities within the last five years, not to own more than 5% of the capital or voting rights or privileged shares either jointly or solely or not to have established a significant commercial relation between the corporation, companies in which the corporation holds control of management or significant effect (in determining the control and significant effect, the provisions of TFRS 10 and Turkish Accounting Standards 28 should be referred to, respectively) and shareholders who hold control of management of the corporation or have significant effect in the corporation and legal entities in which these shareholders hold control of management and himself/herself, his/her spouse and his/her relatives by blood or marriage up to second degree (In case that the corporations within the scope of this subparagraph are non-active in the last three accounting periods, there shall not be a violation of the independence criteria.
+In case that the ratio of the turnover/ profit before tax obtained from the significant commercial relation is 20% or higher than the total turnover/profit before tax obtained from the same kind of business in respect to any of the candidates for an independent member or any person from the corporation, independence shall be deemed damaged). - b) Not to have been a shareholder (5% and more), an employee at an administrative level to take upon significant duties and responsibilities, or member of the board of directors within the last five years in companies that the corporation purchases from or sells to goods or services at a significant level within the framework of the contracts executed, especially on audit (including tax audit, statutory audit, internal audit), rating and consulting of the corporation, in the time period when the corporation purchases or sells services or goods). - c) To have professional education, knowledge, and experience in order to duly fulfill the duties assigned for being an independent board member. - d) Not to be a full-time employee at public authorities and institutions after being elected, except being an academic member at university